Crafting the Poetry Novel for Young Adults

-Learn all you need to write a verse novel for young adult readers.
+Learn all you need to write a novel in verse for young adult readers.

-We’ll dive into the fundamentals and touch on the basics of solid story structure, including character development, plot, pacing, tension, and earned endings.
-We’ll look at what makes the poetic form different than prose, and how to maximize poetry to serve your story and strike an emotional connection between your reader and your protagonist.
-We’ll go over the elements that make the use of verse so rewarding and different, including word choice, imagery, and the arrangement of text on the page.
+If you’re interested in writing a poetry novel, join us in this eight-week workshop!
+We’ll explore the fundamentals of story structure, character development, tension, and earned endings.
+We’ll also look at what makes the poetic form different than prose, and how to maximize poetry to strike a connection between your reader and your protagonist.
+We’ll go over the elements that make verse rewarding, including word choice, imagery, and the arrangement of text upon the page.

 Kelly is so obviously an expert in her area.
 I loved her personable and positive approach to critique and feedback.
 I really feel that I gained a lot of insight and skill during this time.

 Each week, there will be a lecture to read, a writing assignment, and (optional, but encouraged) a poetry novel to read.